jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 The dVRK relies on multiple configurations files.
 Some are shared across systems and some are specific to each arm or site.
-For the site specific configuration files, we provide a configuration generator that simplify the process but some files have to be create by hand.
+For the site specific configuration files, we provide a configuration generator that simplify the process, but some files have to be created by hand.

 Types of files